 In CR’s tests, the top-rated products did smooth out some fine lines and wrinkles after 12 weeks.
 But even the best performers reduced the average depth of wrinkles by less than 10 percent, a magnitude of change that was barely visible to the naked eye.

+That last line really gets me.
 BARELY VISIBLE TO THE NAKED EYE.
 So, in other words we are wasting our money?!